Chord progression

 The complexity of a chord progression varies from genre to genre and over different historical periods.
 Some pop and rock songs from the 1980s to the 2010s have fairly simple chord progressions.
 Funk emphasizes the groove and rhythm as the key element, so entire funk songs may be based on one chord.
 Some jazz-funk songs are based on a two-, three-, or four-chord vamp.
 Some punk and hardcore punk songs use only a few chords.
 On the other hand, bebop jazz songs may have 32-bar song forms with one or two chord changes every bar.

 Basic theory

 A chord may be built upon any note of a musical scale.
 Therefore, a seven-note diatonic scale allows seven basic diatonic triads, each degree of the scale becoming the root of its own chord.
-A chord built upon the note E is an E chord of some type (major, minor, diminished, etc.) Chords in a progression may also have more than three notes, such as in the case of a seventh chord (V7 is particularly common) or an extended chord.
+A chord built upon the note E is an E chord of some type (major, minor, diminished, etc.) Chords in a progression may also have more than three notes, such as in the case of a seventh chord (V7 is particularly common, as it resolves to I) or an extended chord.
 The harmonic function of any particular chord depends on the context of the particular chord progression in which it is found.